-Even though the state of Alabama requires all driver’s to be covered by insurance, this is not always the case.
-If you are in a car accident and the other driver does not have insurance, you might need these helpful tips to make sure you get coverage for your injuries and damages.
+Even though the state of Alabama requires all drivers to be covered by insurance, this is not always the case.
+If you are in a car accident and the other driver does not have insurance, before you pick up the phone and call a Mobile, AL car wreck attorney, review these helpful tips to make sure you take the right first steps.

 Call the Police.

 In any instance of a collision, you will want to call the police and file a police report.
 The police will document the specifics of the accident which you will need later when you file your claim.

 Exchange Information with the Other Driver.